- January 31, 1966

-Jyrki Juhani Jarvilehto was born on 31st of January, 1966 in Espoo, the second largest city in the country.
+Jyrki Juhani Jarvilehto was born on January 31, 1966, in Espoo, the second largest city in the country.
 The motorsport has always been very popular in Finland and JJ began to drive karting with a considerable success before moving to Formula Ford.
 By 1986, Lehto won the European, Scandinavian, and Finnish titles.

 The following year, talented Finn moved to the UK and became a British and European Formula 2000 champion, while in 1988 he won the British Formula 3 title.
 The beginning of his career was almost perfect and it looked like the future will be the same.
 However, in 1989 Lehto’s form declined and he finished the Formula 3000 season without a single podium finish.